Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Introduction

 Through extensive studies and comparisons, we make the following observations.
 1) DeiT outperforms contrastive learning and MIM methods except iBOT in object-level recognition tasks, which may benefit from its explicit object-level supervision.
 2) In contrast, self-supervised methods learn better part-aware representations than DeiT.
 For example, while DeiT is superior to DINO and CAE by 0.4\% and 2.3\% on ADE20K object segmentation, DINO and CAE outperform DeiT by 1.6\% and 1.1\% on ADE20K part segmentation, respectively.
 3) In contrastive learning, the encoder can learn part-aware information, while the projected representation tends to be more about the whole object.
 The evidence could be found in part retrieval experiments on MoCo v3, DINO, and iBOT.
 4) The MIM method CAE shows good potential in part-aware representation learning.
 Interestingly, the method combines contrastive learning and MIM is promising, \eg, iBOT learns better representations at both object and part levels.

 This paper presents the following contributions: \begin{itemize} \itemsep{0.03 em} \item We study the capability of learning part-aware representations as a way of understanding self-supervised representation pertaining based on both qualitative analysis and empirical results. \item We explain masked image modeling as a part-to-part task and contrastive learning as a part-to-whole task, and speculate that self-supervised pretraining has the potential for learning part-aware representations. \item We empirically compare several pretrained models on object-level and part-level recognition tasks, showing interesting findings with supporting evidence of the capability of part-aware representation learning for self-supervised learning.
+Code and dataset are available~\footnote{\url{https://github.com/Atten4Vis/} and \url{https://github.com/JiePKU/understand-ssl-part-aware}}. \end{itemize}